 Fly Leader Length & Strength

-I've heard much interesting 'nonsense' spoken about this topic so I just want to clear a few things up as this was always a question I was asked on a near enough daily basis on the River Tay while serving as a professional salmon guide.
+I've heard much interesting nonsense spoken about this topic so I just want to clear a few things up as this was always a question asked by fishing guests on a near enough daily basis when working as a professional salmon guide on the River Tay.

 Floating Line Salmon Leaders